Chad-Peterson/S23_DARPA/readme.md

 ## Usage

-Usage instructions for this project are documented in interaction Python notebooks (Jupyter Notebooks) within the ./examples folder.
+Usage instructions for this project are documented in the Python script within the ./examples folder.

 ## API Reference